 The AMA has a zero-tolerance for bullying and harassment and you can read here what the AMA has publicly stated on this matter.
 If you are experiencing bullying or harassing behaviour in your workplace please contact your State/Territory AMA for advice and support.

-NOTE: For most States and Territory intern applications for 2018 should be available in the next few months.
+NOTE: For most States and Territory intern applications for 2019 should be available in the second half of the 2018.

 Hopefully your transition from medical student to intern will be informed by your clinical experiences and exposure to medical and allied health professionals.
 However, if you are applying for an internship interstate, you may need some additional resources to assist you make the transition.